 “Good judgment comes from experience, and experience comes from bad judgment.” -Rita Mae Brown

 I held two jobs in the service.
 First, as an aircraft mechanic, I learned attention to detail by editing and rewriting several pages of policies and procedures.
 Then, as an analyst, I understood clarity through preparing intelligence reports.
+Based on those two widely diverging career fields alone, I could claim to be a full-stack airman.
 I collaborated with as many people as possible in both areas, both within and outside my field.
 As these relationships grew, so did my ability to tell stories.
 And while the military supplied me with time to grow in my comfort zone, academia educated me to expand out of it.